adityavarmatcs/snap-plugin-collector-csvreader/README.md

 #### Task manifest configuration options
 Option|Description|Default value
 ------|-----------|-------------
-"file"|Declaration of full path file name, in CSV format|"opt/snap/files/metrics.csv" "indexes"|Defines the list of column indexes that want to collect, separated by comma|"0,1" "units"|The units corresponding to the indexes of each metric|"date,amps"
+"source"|Declaration of full path file name, in CSV format|"opt/snap/files/metrics.csv" "attrs"|Defines the list of column indexes that want to collect, separated by comma|"0,1" "units"|The units corresponding to the indexes of each metric|"date,amps"

 ## Documentation